Workers’ Compensation in New Hampshire

 How does workers’ comp work in New Hampshire?

-When an employee suffers a workplace injury or develops an occupational disease, workers' compensation insurance provides reimbursement for medical bills, from emergency care to medication and physical rehabilitation.
+When an employee suffers a workplace injury or develops an occupational disease, workers' compensation insurance provides reimbursement for medical bills, ranging from emergency care to medication and physical rehabilitation.
 It also provides weekly disability payments while the employee recovers.

 Workers' compensation benefits for injured workers in New Hampshire include: